Demand estimation without outside good shares

 \section{Introduction}

 Discrete-choice demand models for differentiated products are a central tool in empirical industrial organization and are widely used in other applied fields in economics; see \cite{berry/haile:2014,berry/haile:2021} and references therein.
-Among these, the random-coefficients logit model introduced by \citet{berry:1994} and developed by \citet{berry/levinsohn/pakes:1995}, hereinafter referred to as BLP, has become the workhorse framework for estimating demand systems, conducting counterfactual analyses, and evaluating market power, mergers, and welfare.
+Among these, the random-coefficients logit model introduced by \citet{berry:1994} and developed by \citet{berry/levinsohn/pakes:1995}, hereinafter referred to as BLP, has become the workhorse framework for estimating demand systems, conducting counterfactual analyses such as mergers, and evaluating market power, pass-through, and welfare.

 The BLP model posits that industry-level demand arises from a discrete-choice model of consumer demand with unobserved heterogeneity.
 In each market, consumers choose among $J$ differentiated products and one {\it outside good}, representing the option of not choosing any of the $J$ products.
-The outside good is a key ingredient of the BLP model; see \citet[p.\ 14]{berry/haile:2021}.
-A central feature of BLP is that it allows identification and estimation of the structural demand system using only aggregate product-level market shares.
+The outside good is a key ingredient of the BLP model.
+As \citet[p.\ 14]{berry/haile:2021} explain, ``In a discrete choice model without an outside good, the market demand elasticity would always be zero.''
+According to \citet[p.\ 2088]{berry/gandhi/haile:2013}, the interpretation of the outside good can vary across applications: it may represent a genuine economic alternative, a reference alternative relative to which utilities are normalized, or a purely artificial technical device.

+A central feature of BLP is that it allows identification and estimation of the structural demand system using aggregate product-level market shares.
+In the standard formulation, these shares include both the shares of the $J$ inside goods and the share of the outside good.
 In many empirical applications, however, the share of the outside good is not observed.
 This situation arises naturally when only aggregate shares of the $J$ inside goods are observed, or when aggregate purchase data are available but the size or boundaries of the relevant market are not well defined.
-Identification and estimation results are therefore sensitive to the specification of the share of the outside good.
 To address this issue, the applied literature often relies on ad hoc assumptions regarding the outside good or, equivalently, market size.
 A recent survey by \cite{Zhang:2024} finds that, among 29 top-five publications using the BLP model, 24 rely on ad hoc assumptions about market size or the outside good, while only 5 assess the robustness of their results to these assumptions.